Skip to content

 Dependency file requirements.txt pyproject.toml + uv.lock

-Cross-platform lockfile No Yes
+Cross-platform lockfile No (pip lock targets the current platform only) Yes

 Performance